SweetForest/LazyVPMPackageTemplate/README.md

    After generating the repository, go to your repository's settings and enable workflows under `Settings > Actions > General`.
 Ensure that GitHub Actions have the necessary permissions to run. 🔒

 3. **Upload Your Files**
-   Replace the template files with your own project files.
-Make sure to keep the `release.yml` workflow intact for automated release management. 📂
+   Replace the template files with your own project files. and push it on github. 📂

 ## 📦 Publishing a Release